 The main fear for an online merchant here is that shoppers will change their minds and won’t close the deal.
 And this fear is reasonable since the average cart abandonment rate for eCommerce is about 69%, with minor fluctuations year in and year out.

 Complications at the checkout stage significantly contribute to such a striking percentage.
-Multiple surveys detected the primary weak spots in the checkout flow in UX terms:
+Multiple surveys detected the primary weak spots in the checkout flow in UX terms, including the

 Read our demo UX report exploring the online store’s checkout issues.